 A dust port (A) is supplied with the jointer to help connect it to a standard 4 inch vacuum hose.
 If needed for 2-1/2" vacuum hose, you can convert it by the supplied adapter (B).
-Use 2 machine screws to attach the top of the dust port and 2 tap screws into the rubber feet to attach the dust port.
+Use 2 machine screws to attach top of dust port and 2 tap screws into the rubber feet to attach dust port.